 So when an in-house website fails, it's not surprising that a fix is not treated as a high priority.
 In the same way, the IT department will tend to be slow to respond to new development requests.
 This is because they have more important things to do.

 I had one client in this situation.
-They outsourced website development for each service, project or campaign they needed.
+The organisation's website was in-sourced and managed by the IT department.
+But for each new project that required an online presence, they outsourced website development.
 They did this because getting this done via the IT department was too hard, slow and substandard.

 The end result was about 10 satellite websites.
-All disconnected to each other and the organisation's flagship website.
+All disconnected to each other and the organisation's website.
 This proved a nightmare experience for their users.
-It was the online version of asking the user to navigate their way through space junk.
+It was the online version of asking the user to navigate their way through a two-dollar shop.